Frances Perkins: Maine Department of Labor mural

 A mural depicting Perkins was displayed in the Maine Department of Labor headquarters, the native state of her parents.
 On March 23, 2011, Maine's Republican governor, Paul LePage, ordered the mural removed.
 A spokesperson for the governor said he received complaints about the mural from state business officials and an "anonymous" fax charging that it was reminiscent of "communist North Korea where they use these murals to brainwash the masses".
 LePage also ordered that the names of seven conference rooms in the state department of labor be changed, including one named after Perkins.
 A lawsuit was filed in U.S. District Court seeking "to confirm the mural's current location, ensure that the artwork is adequately preserved, and ultimately to restore it to the Department of Labor's lobby in Augusta".

 As of January 2013, the mural resides in the Maine State Museum, at the entrance to the Maine State Library and Maine State Archives.

 Veneration

 In 2022, Frances Perkins was officially added to the Episcopal Church liturgical calendar with a feast day on 13 May.

 In popular culture

 Perkins is a minor character in the 1977 Broadway musical Annie, in which she, alongside Harold Ickes, is ordered by Roosevelt to sing along to the song Tomorrow with the title character.
 It is during this scene in the show that Roosevelt's cabinet comes up with the idea of the New Deal.

 In the 1987 American movie Dirty Dancing, the lead character Frances "Baby" Houseman reveals that she was named after Perkins.

 David Brooks's 2015 book The Road to Character includes an extensive chapter biography of Perkins.

-Becoming Madam Secretary is a novel by New York Times author Stephanie Dray that tells the story of Ms. Perkins’s life.
-It was copyrighted in 2024 and published by Berkley, an imprint of Penguin Random House LLC in hard cover and paperback editions and by Thorndike Press in a large-type edition.
+Becoming Madam Secretary is a 2024 historical novel by Stephanie Dray based on Perkins’s life.